bloxbean/algodea-docs/tutorials/getting-started/getting-started-with-algodea.md

 ## Dry run

-Using Dry Run support, developer can easily debug a stateful contract call or stateless contract result.
+Using Dry Run support, developers can easily debug stateful or stateless contract calls.
 This feature is also available for contract calls in Atomic Transfer.

 # Getting Started Video